Self-employed? Here are 7 frequently overlooked ways to make the tax laws work for you

 QBI is the net amount of business income, gain, deduction, and loss included in your taxable income (less certain dividends, capital gains and losses, interest income, wage income, and some other items).

 When you buy new equipment for your business, you have two ways to declare the costs: depreciation (for assets) or expensing.
 The option you choose depends on the type and cost of the purchase.
-Depreciable assets are generally bigger-ticket items that cost more than $2,500 at the time of purchase and have a lifespan of over a year in service.
+Depreciable assets are generally bigger-ticket items that have a lifespan of over a year in service.

 Below is some more information about the two options to help you decide which is best for your business: